thenewobjective/thenewobjective.github.io/software-systems-engineering/against-tdd-and-bdd/index.md

 Worse, they often devolve into ["big bang" tests](https://www.tutorialspoint.com/software_testing_dictionary/big_bang_testing.htm) that obscure failure sources.

-A passing integration test might imply that parts of the system are communicating, but not *how* or *why* they succeed &mdash; or whether that success is reproducible under real-world constraints.
+A passing integration test might imply that parts of the system are communicating, but not *how* or *why* they succeed or whether that success is reproducible under real-world constraints.

 We cannot test our way into good architecture.
 We must **design** for it.